bartr/vllm/system-design.md

 ---

-### 11.2 Syntax and Parsing
+### 12.2 Syntax and Parsing

 Directives are embedded in prompts using a `:dsl` marker (case-insensitive).
+The DSL line ends at the first newline after the marker; anything past that newline is treated as the prompt body.
 The parser:

-* **Strips the marker and every trailing whitespace-separated token** from the message before forwarding to downstream models and before cache key generation
+* **Strips the marker and the directive line** from the message before forwarding to downstream models and before cache key generation.
+When the prompt body follows on a subsequent line, that body is preserved as the cleaned message content.
 * Applies **first-occurrence-of-each-class-wins** semantics across all messages (e.g., the first `tps=` directive in any message wins; later same-class directives are silently dropped)
 * Resolves ranges and randomness against a shared jitter source so a fixed seed produces a fixed schedule
-* Treats `no-cache` as having the highest precedence — it is honored regardless of position in the token stream
+* Treats cache directives (`no-cache`, `re-cache`) as having the highest precedence — they are honored regardless of position in the token stream and share a single `cache` directive class (first-wins)
 * Treats `no-delay` as a **macro** that expands to `no-prefill no-jitter no-variability no-stall`; it does **not** halt parsing and does **not** disable TPS pacing

 Numeric directives use a uniform `key=value` shape.
 The `=` is optional, so `segment 50` and `segment=50` are equivalent.
 Values are signed integers (`50`, `-30`) or signed ranges `lo:hi` (`30:50`, `-50:-30`, `-20:20`); inverted bounds are normalized by swapping.
 For ranges, the value is drawn uniformly from `[lo, hi]` once per request, except `segment=…` which redraws per stream segment.